-Stephanie Duignan, senior vice president-senior lead family dynamics specialist at Wells Fargo Wealth & Investment Management, says that the key to having a meaningful conversation about inheritance is to work up to it, instead of jumping in abruptly.
+Stephanie Duignan, head of Family Wealth & Culture Services at Wells Fargo Wealth & Investment Management, says that the key to having a meaningful conversation about inheritance is to work up to it, instead of jumping in abruptly.
 Here, she shares how to do it.

 Understand the concerns on both sides of the inheritance talk